bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 1. Click the **+** sign on the top menu bar and select **Add app**.
 2. On the **Create new App** page, choose the account you wish to add the app to.
 3. Set the privacy of the app to either Private or [Public](/getting-started/adding-a-new-app/public-apps) and click **Next**.
-4. Select the Git hosting service that hosts your repository, then find and select your repository that hosts the project.
+4. Select the Git provider that hosts your repository, then find and select your repository that hosts the project.
 Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository).
 5. When prompted to set up repository access, click **No, auto-add SSH key**.
 Read more about [SSH keys](/getting-started/adding-a-new-app/setting-up-ssh-keys/).
 6. Type the name of the branch that includes your project's configuration - master, for example - then click **Next**.
 7. Wait while Bitrise is validating your project.
 We look for your configuration files and set up your app based on them.
 In the case of an iOS app, we're looking for your Xcode Project (`.xcodeproj`) or Xcode Workspace (`.xcworkspace`) path.
 Note that the validation will fail if you do not have a SHARED scheme in your project.
 You can still point Bitrise manually to your Xcode scheme but if it's shared, we automatically detect it for you.
 [Read more about schemes and the possible issues with them!](/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found)